Knowledge base

 1. Enter the domain name to add.

-2. Activate the DNS entry update (if the domain name situation allows it, the DNS zone of the domain name will be automatically updated).
+2. Activate the update of the DNS entries (if the domain name situation allows it, the DNS zone of the domain name will be automatically updated).

-4. Only reverse the domain name if you wish to set this new domain name as the main one (this is mainly an administrative rather than a technical issue).
+4. Only reverse the domain name if you want to set this new domain name as the main one (this is mainly an administrative issue rather than a technical one).

 5. Click on the blue button Link this domain: